mamoutou92/lab/README.md

 - The Operator would manage a **CustomResourceDefinition (CRD)** called `NimP2PExperiment`.
 - Each CRD instance defines the experiment and contains a list of **experimentUnits** (representing individual NimP2P pods and their environment variables).
-- Unlike a standard StatefulSet, the Operator can assign **different environment variables** to each pod, enabling fine-grained rate control.
+- Unlike a standard StatefulSet, the Operator can assign **different environment variables** to different pod, enabling fine-grained rate control.

 For example, if the user requests a global message rate of 2 messages per second (`MSGRATE=500ms`), the Operator could distribute this load across peers:
 - Pod 1: `MSGRATE=1000`
 - Pod 2: `MSGRATE=1000`
 - Remaining pods: `MSGRATE=0`

-This ensures the **entire experiment network** injects messages at the requested global rate, rather than each peer sending independently.

 ---